JCluzet/Swifty_Companion/README.md

 To launch :
 1. do npm install
+2. Create your API 42 here : https://profile.intra.42.fr/oauth/applications , using "grademecompanion://redirect" for redirect url
-2. create a .env file and fill it with your intra credentials INTRA_CLIENT_ID and INTRA_CLIENT_SECRET
+2. create a .env file and fill it with your intra API credentials INTRA_CLIENT_ID and INTRA_CLIENT_SECRET
 3. Launch using npx expo start -c